thedevdepot/dsa_py/README.md

 **viral_spread.py**: Models how a viral post spreads among followers using a power function.
 **data_structures.py**: Demonstrates searching for a value across multiple Python data structures (list, tuple, set, dict, queue, stack) using a unified test case.
 **valid_parenthasis.py**: Checks if a string of parentheses/brackets is valid using a stack.
 Includes efficient and explanatory versions with edge case tests.
+**travelling_salesman.py**: Solves the Travelling Salesman Problem (TSP) using three approaches: brute force, nearest neighbor heuristic, and a simple genetic algorithm.
+Shows example usage and compares results.
+**genetic_algo.py**: Demonstrates a genetic algorithm approach to solving optimization problems, such as TSP or other combinatorial tasks.